-Since ancient times people have admired the qualities of animals.
-These include the strength of a bear, the freedom of an eagle, and the provision of food offered by livestock.
+Since ancient times people have admired animal qualities like the bear’s strength, the high-flying strength of the eagle, and the regal bearing of the lion.
 Indigenous people have used animals as totem symbols of protection for families, clans, and tribes.
 Animals have been part of the heralds of noble families.
 Today, they are popular symbols for schools, businesses, and sports teams.
-It is not surprising that flags of modern countries feature animals that symbolize the qualities of their people.
+It is not surprising that the flags of modern countries feature animals that symbolize the qualities of their people.
 As you enjoy the examples below, think about what animal would best represent you, your family, and your culture.

 Albania is a small country in the Balkans of Southeastern Europe.
 During World War II it was colonized by Italy, then became an isolated communist country during the Cold War.
 After the collapse of communism and the dissolution of Yugoslavia, Albania became a free country.
 It shares borders with other free countries: Montenegro, Kosovo, North Macedonia, and Greece.